gottfrois/link_thumbnailer/README.md

 Note that runtime options will override default global configuration.

 See [Configuration Options Explained](https://github.com/gottfrois/link_thumbnailer/wiki/Configuration-options-explained) for more details on each configuration options.

+## Exceptions

+LinkThumbnailer defines a list of custom exceptions you may want to rescue in your code.
+All the following exceptions inherit from `LinkThumbnailer::Exceptions`:

+* `RedirectLimit` -- raised when redirection threshold defined in config is reached
+* `BadUriFormat` -- raised when url given is not a valid HTTP url

 ## Contributing